juanjoDiaz/serverless-middleware/README.md

 const myMiddleware = async (event, context) => { ... };
 ```

-Once `serverless-middleware` is installed you can set the `function.handler` property to an array.
+Once `serverless-middleware` is installed you can set the `function.custom.middleware` property to an array and skip the `function.handler` property.
 Each middleware handler can be a string (like a standard handler would be) or an object containing the properties `then` and/or `catch`.

 For example: